Van der Waals interaction in uniaxial anisotropic media: Transfer matrices

 The last equality defines the transfer matrix $\hat{M}_{\bf 21}$ between the medium region {\bf 1} and slab region {\bf 2}.
 A similar transfer matrix defines scattering at the ({\bf 34}) interface after index substitution ${\bf 1} \rightarrow {\bf 3}$ and ${\bf 2} \rightarrow {\bf 4}$.
-On the other hand, at the interface ({\bf 23}), the waves are incident from slab region {\bf 2}.
+At interface ({\bf 23}), the waves are incident from slab region {\bf 2}.
 From the matching conditions one expresses the medium amplitudes $A_{\bf 3}$ and $B_{\bf 3}$ via the slab amplitudes $A_{\bf 2}$ and $B_{\bf 2}$.
 After some algebra one obtains